testingisdocumenting/znai/znai-docs/documentation/snippets/code-references.md

 # Local References

-You can turn parts of a code into links to internal or external pages.
+You can turn parts of a code snippet into links to internal or external pages.

-To do that, define references in a csv file.
-Two columns format: `expression, link`.
+To do that, define references in a CSV file, using a two column format: `expression, link`.

 :include-file: references/references-demo.csv {title: "references/references-demo.csv"}